The Best Non-Surgical Hair Loss Solutions

 Our hair can say a lot about us.
 Unfortunately, for many people, hair loss is a growing issue.
-According to the American Hair Loss Association, 85% of men and 40% of women report significant hair loss by age 50.
+According to the American Hair Loss Association, 85 percent of men and 40 percent of women report significant hair loss by age 50.
 Younger people are affected too.
-While male pattern baldness is most common among older men, roughly 25% of younger men recall seeing signs of hair loss before the age of 21.
+While male pattern baldness is most common among older men, roughly 25 percent of younger men recall seeing signs of hair loss before the age of 21.
 When it's this common, is it any surprise that men and women in the US spend more than $3.5 billion each year to treat hair loss?

 Low-Level Light Therapy (LLLT) has been around for about a decade, but has not reached the buzz of PRP or the name recognition of Rogaine or Propecia.
 Also called low-level laser therapy, treatments like iGrow and iRestore are available to consumers in the form of helmets.
 LLLT can be a good option for those looking for at-home treatments or more flexibility for their schedules.

 The helmet uses LED lights which create cellular energy known as ATP.
 The outer layer of skin absorbs the ATP, which promotes hair follicle growth, in a similar way to how plants use light to grow.
 Like PRP’s ongoing maintenance, LLLT requires users to wear the helmet every other day for four to six months and every two weeks after that for maintenance.
 LLLT helmets range from about $400 to $600.

 While LLLT is a great option for those not looking to invest as much as PRP, it is not for everyone.
 LLLT therapy's efficacy for hair loss is widely debated and some people do not see results from it.
 Before making the initial investment in a LLLT helmet, consult a specialist or your primary care physician to determine if it could be the right option for you.